Chris-McGonigle/drone-digest/testing/testing.md

 2. [confirm-delete.html](/testing/testing-images/confirm-delete-html.png)

 * Five errors were generated.
-Error four regarding form action was amended by using a "/".
+Error four regarding form action was caused by a blank string.
+An attempt was made to fix using a "/" but this broke the file routing so was left untouched.
 All other errors were caused by curly variable brackets so can be ignored.

 3. [home.html](/testing/testing-images/home-html.png)